- An Old-School Romance Blog

-Then I expect some magic to occur.
-I don’t focus on the social aspect as much as I should.
+And wait, expecting some magic to occur.
+I don’t focus on the social aspect of blogging as I should.
 So it can seem as if I’m talking to people rather than speaking with them.
 I don’t always respond to comments promptly, which is insulting to people who spend valuable time here.
 It’s something that I am working to improve upon, and I hope that we can form some connections.

 More importantly, I am asking you, our readers, for your voice.
 Sweet Savage Flame does a lot of talking.
 But what do you have to say?